 All of those moves have turned LinkedIn into a place where people come to consume professional content.
-That's been great news for brands, since it's given them a new audience to reach with their content, via their Company Pages on LinkedIn.
+That's been great news for brands, since it's given them a new audience to reach with their content -- via their Company Pages on LinkedIn.

-"LinkedIn is a huge traffic driver for us," explains Journey Co-Managing Editor Jay Moye.
+"LinkedIn is a huge traffic driver for us," explains Co-Managing Editor Jay Moye.
 "That's obviously a different audience.
 It's a professional audience.
 It's professional social network versus more of a social network.
 We see great clickthrough rates on story links that we publish on LinkedIn.
 The percentage of clickthroughs is markedly higher than it is on Facebook, and to a degree, Twitter."

-Moye and the Coca-Cola team choose which content to share on LinkedIn with that professional audience in mind.
+"Moye and the Coca-Cola team choose which content to share on LinkedIn with that professional audience in mind.

 "You'll see more consumer-focused content go up on our Facebook page," explains Moye, "whereas you'll see more business innovation, jobs, workplace stuff go up on LinkedIn.
 That's kind of a no-brainer.
 It's obviously an older, more professional audience on LinkedIn."

 As an employment agency, AppleOne could simply push their job openings on LinkedIn and call it a day.
 Instead, they share awesome advice for job seekers both from their blog and from other outlets like The Muse and PopSugar.
 Their LinkedIn description also includes information that differentiates them from other, similar companies, while touching on their core mission.
 For example, they write:

 AppleOne Employment Services is unique in that we view the career seeker as a client.
 Other employment agencies see you as a commodity to be sold, and it shows in the way they treat you.
 Our services are always free to our associates, and we encourage you to take full advantage of them."